SimonHayter/Project-Yeti/README.md

 Currently [Foundation 6 is in prototype](http://zurb.com/article/1403/foundation-6-prototype-to-production) and therefore should be considered a BETA, and errors should be expected to say the least.

 ### Licensing Agreements
 Please beware that this WordPress template is Licensed under GNU GENERAL PUBLIC LICENSE and Foundation 6 by ZURB is licensed under the MIT license, you are welcome to fork, copy, modify, delete, share and even sell for profit but do ensure you keep the original licenses intact.
+If you fail to keep the licensing intact then you may feel the full wrath of the YETI MONSTER!

 ### Ways you can contribute to Project Yeti